RhettRautsaw/GIS_Tutorial/README.md

 - Google Keyhole Markup Language
 	- `.kml` or `.kmz`
 	- This format is used by Google Earth.
 	- Google Earth is another GIS software, but offers far less utilities than others.
 Nonetheless, you may encounter this format.
-This will likely require a specific tool to be read by `ArcMap` or `qGIS`
+This will likely require a specific tool to be read by `ArcMap` or `QGIS`
 - GPS eXchange Format
 	- `.gpx`
 	- This format is used by mobile/handheld GPS units.
 So if you collect data with these devices, you will likely export this format from your device.
 Most softwares

 To put it bluntly, GIS data is chaos.
 While these are the most common formats, they are by no means the **only** formats.
-A more extensive list can be found [here](https://en.wikipedia.org/wiki/GIS_file_formats). `qGIS` should be able to read the formats listed [here](https://gdal.org/drivers/vector/index.html)
+A more extensive list can be found [here](https://en.wikipedia.org/wiki/GIS_file_formats). `QGIS` should be able to read the formats listed [here](https://gdal.org/drivers/vector/index.html)

-### Raster Data
+## Raster Data

 Raster data are represented by grids; a series of adjacent squares -- also known as grid cells or pixels -- of equal area.
 Rasters are most beneficial for data without discrete/distinct boundaries (unlike Vectors) and data that has continuous change across a landscape such as precipitation, elevation, slope, and other landscape-wide environmental data.